 The user can generate meshes using other packages and convert them into the format that OpenFOAM uses.
-There are numerous mesh conversion utilities listed in Table 3.6.
+There are numerous mesh conversion utilities listed in section 3.6.3.
 Some of the more popular mesh converters are listed below and their use is presented in this section.

 - reads a Fluent.msh mesh file, working for both 2-D and 3-D cases;

 - reads an I-DEAS mesh written in ANSYS.ans format;